vizzuhq/ipyvizzu/docs/tutorial/orientation_split_polar.md

 Switching from cartesian coordinates to polar.
 When doing so, it is worth setting the axis range on the axis with the dimension so that the viewers can easily compare the values shown.
-If you want to return to the default cartesian coordinates, just set the coordSystem parameter to `cartesian`.
+If you want to return to the default cartesian coordinates, just set the `coordSystem` parameter to `cartesian`.

+!!! info
+    The range of the x-axis is automatically set to `max:133%` as this is the standard way to show radial charts.

 <div id="tutorial_05"></div>